-Explanation
+Display Information Explanation

-The ping6 command
+ping6 The ping6 command

-The target IPv6 address of the command.
+Target IPv6 address The target IPv6 address of the command.

-The name of he VLAN interface, which should be specified when the target address is a local data link address.
+Output Interface The name of he VLAN interface, which

+should be specified when the target address

+is a local data link address.

-Whether or not use source IPv6 address.
+Use source IPv6 address [n]: Whether or not use source IPv6 address.

 Disabled by default.

-Source IPv6 address.
+Source IPv6 address Source IPv6 address.

-Number of the ping packets.
+Repeat count[5] Number of the ping packets.

-Packet size of the ping command.
-56 byte by default.
+Datagram size in byte[56] Packet size of the ping command.
+56 byte

+by default.

-Timeout for ping command.
-2 seconds by default.
+Timeout in milli-seconds[2000] Timeout for ping command.
+2 seconds by

+default.

-Extended configuration.
+Extended commands[n] Extended configuration.
 Disabled by default.

+!
 The network is reachable.
 The network is unreachable.

-Statistic information, success rate is 100 percent of ping packet.
+Success rate is 100 percent(8/8), Statistic information, success rate is 100 round-trip min/avg/max = 1/1/1ms percent of ping packet.

-1.10 show boot-files
+1.9 show boot-files